 - When placing an order from the NHLBI Online Catalog, you are specifically asked if you would like to receive E-mail updates about new NHLBI publications and services.
 If you check this box, your E-mail address will be placed on a contact list used exclusively for the dissemination of information by the National Heart, Lung, and Blood Institute.
 This contact list will not be released to any outside organizations.

 Some pages on this website, like the NHLBI Online Catalog, employ "cookies".
 A cookie is a small file that a website transfers to your computer's hard disk to allow the server to "remember" specific information about your session while you are connected.
 Requests to send cookies are not designed to collect information about you, but only about your "browser session".
 The cookies make it easier for you to use the dynamic features of our website.
-The cookies and the information about your session are automatically destroyed shortly after you close your browser.
-The information is not permanently stored on your computer.
 We do not collect personal information about you except as described above.
 More information is available on this use of persistent cookies from the NIH website

 Links to Other Sites